Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/README.md

 # Craftoria-Neo-Bug-Tracker

-Do you wish to help us?
-You won't be just helping in the production of Craftoria, but also in the development and bug tracking of all the mods freshly ported to 1.21 Neoforge.

-Different scenarios and what to do:
-- If you have a new bug, make a PR and add it to the list.
-Any evidence for it would be nice, supplying a link to the github assets link next to the bug bullet point.
-With each bug, right after the `-` add `[ ]`.
-This will create a check mark box.
-The box is to mark if the bug has been reported or not.
-- If you reported a bug, make a PR to mark the box of the bug with an `x`, making it `[x]`, along with the link to the bug report on the mod's repository at the end of the line.
+Want to help?
+Fantastic!
+Helping find and report bugs will help both _Craftoria_ and the nacsent ecosystem of NeoForge mods for MC 1.21.

+The goal is to report bugs to the relevant mods' issue trackers.
+This list is meant for:
+1. Collaboratively listing found bugs
+2. Noting their status as being reported or not yet.

+An new, un-reported bug should be formatted like so: `- [ ] my new hot bug`.
+It will  look like this:
+- [ ] my new hot bug

+To check-off a bug as reported, fill in an "X" in the box, like so: `- [x] my new hot bug`
+- [x] my new hot bug

+It may be best to add a link to reported issues, using the format: `[Issue #](url)`.

-- If you noticed a bug has been fixed, make a PR to move the enitre line (box and all) to the "Fixed Bugs" category, along with the link to the bug fix on the mod's repository at the end of the line.
+If you noticed a bug has been fixed, feel free to move it's line down to the "Fixed Bugs" section.
+That section will be our little testament to the hard work and effort the community has put in to bug-hunting and supporting the mods we love to play.

-Preferably, all of these links should be masked by using the following format: `[Report](url)` and `[Fix](url)`.

-The "Fixed Bugs" category is to display the hard work and effort the community has put in to refine mods even further!

 # Craftoria/Mod Bugs